IBM/ibm-spectrum-scale-container-native-helm/INSTALL.md

   nodeSelector:
     node-role.kubernetes.io/worker: ""
 ```
-Regular node *labels* (in contrast to node *annotations*) can be used as *selectors* to select specific Kubernetes resources with that label,
+Regular node *labels* (in contrast to node *annotations*) can be used as *selectors* to select specific Kubernetes resources with that label.
-e.g. in the default configuration IBM Spectrum Scale CNSA will be deployed on all OpenShift *worker* nodes which bear the regular OpenShift worker node label
+In the default configuration IBM Spectrum Scale CNSA will be deployed on all OpenShift *worker* nodes which bear the regular OpenShift worker node label
 *node-role.kubernetes.io/worker* as listed below:
 ```
 # oc get nodes -l node-role.kubernetes.io/worker